IT'S ALL ABOUT SAVING LIVES

 12/10/25: Arrived at the Givens Hall PAWS Program in Orofino!

-WEEKLY PROMPT: WEEK Four
+WEEKLY PROMPT: WEEK Six

 Please explain why you chose this number